markcmurphy/devdocs-portal/Customers.md

 ## Customers

+For a comprehensive list of associated endpoints, visit the [V2 Customers](https://developer.bigcommerce.com/api-reference/store-management/customers-v2) and [V3 Customers](https://developer.bigcommerce.com/api-reference/store-management/customers-v3) reference pages.

+### What is a Customer?

 A Customer is a shopper who has created an account on the storefront.
 Customers data is comprised of attributes about the shopper including their name, email address and physical addresses.

 ### What is a Guest?